Acquisition Integration Playbook

 - PHP with Databases (non-WP)

 This very loosely captures the technical difficulty of taking over management of a website.
 WordPress blogs are very common, relatively standardized, and well supported by plugins which can assist you in copying the site to a new host with a few clicks.
 Static HTML sites will require a little more elbow grease but are manageable.
 After that, complexity rises.

 I would not recommend taking possession of a non WordPress site with a database unless you have a relevant developer on your team.
 In addition to moving the code / data, you’re also going to have to set up an environment and audit your code base for nasty surprises.

-Incidentally, if you haven’t already arranged hosting, I highly recommend WebFaction.
-We’ve used them for 8 years for everything from WordPress Blogs to Python web apps.
+Incidentally, if you haven’t already arranged hosting, I highly recommend Opalstack.
+We migrated to them after WebFaction shut down and use them for everything from WordPress Blogs to Python web apps.
 Pricing is reasonable, service is excellent, and you can easily get free SSL certificates.

 WordPress Cyber Security 101

 It is not uncommon for a poorly maintained site to have been hacked at some point in the past.
 This is particularly true of WordPress sites, which are dependent on a patchwork of free plugins to deliver key features.
 My playbook for controlling WordPress security risk:

 - Migrate all text and images but select your own theme, plugins, and configurations.
 While you may need to re-format a few things, this will eliminate many past issues.